 Perhaps this poem is just one of the ecstatic melodies that can enrapture one’s soul.

-On the contrary, it had caused many controversies that it favors innovation (bida’ah) and polytheism (shirk) according to some Islamic sects.
+On the contrary, it had caused many controversies that it favors innovation (bida’ah) and polytheism (shirk) according to some.

-But bid’a and shirk are nonentities in the spiritual world as long as the Truth (Haqq) is perceived.
+But bid’a and shirk are nonentities in the spiritual world as long as the Haqq (Truth) is perceived.

-Our beloved prophet (pbuh) loves poetic expression when he said, “Divine is Beautiful and loves what is beautiful.”
+Our beloved prophet (pbuh) loves poetic expression when he said, “Divine is Beautiful and He loves beauty.”

 If poetry can elevate our states, any poem or melodious ode (qasida) in its deepest meaning can never be an obstruction to progress on the journey towards Love, for the “The highest goal of music is to connect one’s soul to their Divine Nature, not entertainment.” says Pythagoras.